yashasviyadav1/DSA/Intro to Intelligent Systems/Unit_1-4.md

 1. **Ridge:** A ***narrow peak*** where any single step (North, South, East, West) goes down, even though the ridge itself goes up ***diagonally***.

+> <i>A Ridge is a special type of **Local Maximum**.
+It occurs when the area is higher than the surrounding neighbors (in the available search directions like N, S, E, W), but the terrain actually slopes upward in a direction the algorithm cannot directly traverse (like a diagonal)</i>
+>

 ```java
 Goal (higher, further along ridge)
           *